 When we returned in 2015 to continue working with the volunteer preschool teachers, we learned that the village’s second project was already underway … an addition to the small health clinic with enhancements that would more than double its size and enable it to qualify as a higher-level clinic…meaning more resources and perhaps even a full-time doctor!
 This time they needed 150,000 bricks.

-This past July 2016 we returned and continued our work from the past two years.
+Then in July 2016 we returned and continued our work from the past two years.
 We also helped to bring the healthcare clinic to life.
 A key to our work on the healthcare side was identifying “gaps’.
 We turfed up things that we never imagined.
 For example, basic supplies such as rubbing alcohol, tetracycline drops for birth, thermometers, etc. just aren’t there.
 There is no running water, so blankets, sheets, pillows don’t get cleaned.
 There is one bicycle to transport sick patients 20km to the next level clinic – and it had flat tires when we arrived.
 And the home health workers, who can be keys to improvement, had never been trained by anybody.
 So, in our second week re ran four ½ day training session with the home health volunteers.
 We look forward to returning, and believe we can have a large impact on maternity and early childhood health / survival.
 We believe we can use the churches as a venue for future public health training & awareness sessions, which will bring more people (non-believers included) to the churches.

 Local Churches building the Pre-School